Travel to Costa Rica during Covid-19: What you need to know before you go - KTVZ

 On July 20, the government announced that the Delta variant had arrived.

-Along with Mexico, Costa Rica was one of the first countries in Latin America to receive vaccines in December.
-Nearly 3.2 million vaccination doses have been given so far, with a total of 16.86% of the population fully vaccinated as of August 5.
+Along with Mexico, Costa Rica was one of the first countries in Latin America to receive vaccines in December 2020.
+Over 3.6 million vaccination doses have been given so far, with a total of 17.09% of the population fully vaccinated as of August 13.

 What can visitors expect?